ritwikraj16/ai-mcp/llamacloud_sql_router_ddds/README.md

 * SQL to create a database and store city populations.
 * Streamlit to build the UI.

-A demo is shown below:
+A demo is shown here:
 [Demo](https://github.com/hadenpell/ai-engineering-hub/blob/dailydoseds/llamacloud_sql_router_ddds/demo.mp4)

 ## Installation and setup